In Stock

 Only the finest tea leaves grown in the shade are used to produce this venerated tea.
 Their shape is reminiscent of long needles and they are emerald green in hue.
 The infusion releases a fresh floral aroma with a delicate, slightly sweet flavour.

-Flavoured Sencha green tea with the tempting taste of sea buckthorn.
+Flavoured Sencha green tea with the pleasant taste of ripe forest berries.

-Flavoured Sencha green tea with the tempting taste of sea buckthorn.
+Flavoured Sencha green tea with the pleasant taste of ripe forest berries.